HE-Arc/lenspector/README.md

 Web application allowing to manage products such as intraocular lenses.
 This web app is a fork from a previous project which was not using a PHP famework.

-## Main targets

-* Create model for protucts and products type from the database
-* Show models' content
-* User login
-* Show different inventories from models (on hands, remote and sold)
-* Update products status:
-    * Moving newly created products into the on hands inventory
-    * Moving products to remote/sold inventory
-* Create a new order

-More functionnalities will be added depending on how much time left we have.

-## Technologies that might be used

-* Laravel/Lumen (lesson constraint)
-* Angular2 (if needed for the frontend)

 ## Installation

 From this point, we assume you have a working Web server with PHP and a http server (nginx, apache, etc.) installed and configured.